stuyam/stuyam.com/_posts/2025-11-07-migrating-from-heroku-to-hatchbox.md

 ### Set up SSH
 - Hatchbox has a firewall setup so that the databases can only be used on your Hatchbox server for security reasons.
 So we first need to set up SSH so we connect to the Hatchbox server from our computer.
 1. Run `ssh-keygen -t ed25519` in your terminal.
-2. Hit enter to accept default file name.
+2. Hit Enter to accept the default file name.
 3. Create a password, I saved mine in 1password.
 If you use 1password you can also save SSH keys.
 4. Run `cat ~/.ssh/id_ed25519.pub` to print the public key and copy it.
-5. Go to `SSH Keys` in Hatchox and click `New SSH Key` and paste the newly generate public key into Hatchbox and save it.
+5. Go to `SSH Keys` in Hatchbox and click `New SSH Key` and paste the newly generated public key into Hatchbox and save it.
 6. To test the connection, go into your server on Hatchbox, click `SSH` from the left tab.
 You will see a line that looks something like this `ssh deploy@10.20.30.40.50`, paste it into your terminal and you should be able to connect to the server following the steps.

 ### Connect to Old and New DB with TablePlus